GammaWyvern/CoreFisher/README.md

 # Config
 The default toggle key to enable auto fishing is g.
-If you would like to change it, simply change the toggleKey variable to your desired key.
+If you would like to change it, simply change the toggleKey variable in autofish.py to your desired key.
 (toggleKey is directly under the imports).

 # Dependencies